NateDimick/gazebo_fiducial_spawner/README.md

 # Gazebo Fiducial Spawner

 This is a basic package which allows for fidicuals to be spawned into gazebo easily.
-Two utilities are provided:

-* fiducial_spawner.py, which is a full ros node which subscribes to /new_fid_models, which uses the included gazebo_fiducial_spawner/FiducialModel message type. sending a message to this node will spawn a fiducial in a gazebo world.
-Useful for any continual or procedural fiducial spawning
-* spawn.sh, a one-time fiducial spawner. good for if you just need one or a handful of fiducials, toss this in a launch file a few times.
+This package might not work if you have another package in your workspace that exports `gazebo_ros gazebo_media_path`.
+Use at your own risk.

+## fiducial_spawner.py

+For applications that require multiple fiducials that are generated procedurally, use this node.
+It will subscribe to the topic **/new_fiducial_models** which uses the included **FiducialModel** message type.
+At the bare minimum, you must provide an id in this message.
+The dictionary will default to 7 if not provided and the size will default to 0.15m if not provided.
+The pose will default to [0,0,0] if not provided.
+Each time a fiducial is spawned, a new directory will be created in side the `models/` directory which will mimic the contents of `arucotag/`.
+The good news is that because there can only be up to 1000 arucotags, there can only be 1001 directories in the `models/` directory.
+Each model directory takes up about 32kB if that matters to you.

-## material backup
+## spawn.sh

-<uri>file://Media/arucotag.material</uri>
-material arucotag
-{
-  technique
-  {
-    pass
-    {
-      texture_unit
-      {
-        texture arucotag.png
-      }
-    }
-  }
-}
+A planned feature, will be a one-shot script for generating and spawning a single fiducial